RomanianExe/docker-image-minimization-pipeline/docs/methodology.md

-minimize has to be chosen by hand, the running container is the only specification a test can be written against, and runtime state stops being handled by compose — each of which is a departure from the methodology rather than a parameter within it. §12 works through those four consequences and carries the entries through anyway as an explicit extension: four reach a validated slim image and are reported alongside the 25, and eight are recorded as diagnosed failures. **Anything below §12 is that extension.** A reader reproducing the core methodology, or extending it to further awesome-compose entries, should skip the twelve.
+minimize has to be chosen by hand, the running container is the only specification a test can be written against, and runtime state stops being handled by compose — each of which is a departure from the methodology rather than a parameter within it. §12 works through those four consequences and carries the entries through anyway as an explicit extension: nine reach a validated slim image and are reported alongside the 25, and three are recorded as diagnosed failures. **Anything below §12 is that extension.** A reader reproducing the core methodology, or extending it to further awesome-compose entries, should skip the twelve.